mjmacarty/lesson_manager/README.md

 https://lessnmanager.streamlit.app/

 This Streamlit app helps fencing coaches manage canceled lessons and automatically notify contacts via email and SMS.
+Note this is for demonstration only.
+Still needed: integration with messaging, data persistence for contacts and canceled lessons.
+Simplest solution for this will be google sheets which will allow for easy management of contacts and analysis of canceled lessons.
+App works as expected but new lessons added don't currently persist beyond the user session.

 ## Features